Unviray/pyplater/CONTRIBUTING.rst

    published :)

-Philosophy of Pyplaterr
+Philosophy of pyplater
 -----------------------

-Pyplaterr aims to be simple and fun to use.
+pyplater aims to be simple and fun to use.
 Therefore two key values are simplicity and elegance of interfaces and code.
 These values will contradict each other from time to time.
 In these cases , try using as little magic as possible.
 In any case don't forget documenting code that isn't clear at first glance.